 If you would like clients to email a generic address such as email@example.com, choose a single member on your team who will be the designated owner of that address.
 Set the address up as an email alias on their account with your email provider, and then send a request to Karbon's Support either in-app by clicking 'Help and Feedback' and starting a chat or by emailing firstname.lastname@example.org.

 This individual will now receive messages sent to email@example.com in their Triage along with their regular email.
 Should this person be away from work, change roles, or leave the firm, simply reassign the alias to someone else with your email provider, and ask Karbon to update the alias settings on your account.

-The colleague responsible for firstname.lastname@example.org can now simply assign emails to the proper person's To-Do List.
-Or, they can use @mentions in comments to query teammates and determine the correct assignee.
+The colleague responsible for firstname.lastname@example.org can now simply use @mentions in comments to query teammates and determine the correct assignee.
 The important thing is that every email is sitting with one specific owner at all times.

 Select which email to send from

 If you have set up an alias email address in your email client, we can update your Karbon account to allow you to choose what address a new email will be sent from.

 Karbon will need to know the details to set this up in your account.

 Just drop us a note in Help & Feedback (Main Menu > Help & Feedback > Still can't find what you need?) to start a new conversation with an agent, and give us the following information:

 The primary email address you use for Karbon

 Would you like this alias to become the default address for messages?